Support at Home FAQ - Everything you need to know

 What should I expect when signing a service agreement?

-At minimum: clear services, schedules, pricing, and how changes are managed.
-Providers should discuss price changes and provide a new service agreement during transition periods.
+At a minimum: clear services, schedules, pricing, and how changes are managed.
+Providers should discuss price changes.
+They should then provide a new service agreement during transition periods.

 Do providers have to publish their prices?